Stephanus Jacobus du Toit: Promoting the Afrikaans language

-At the time, the better-educated Dutch settlers in the Cape Colony regarded the Afrikaans language as a patois that was used by the less-educated.
-Du Toit however regarded the Afrikaans language as a symbol of Afrikaner Nationalism.
+At the time, better-educated Dutch settlers in the Cape Colony regarded the Afrikaans language as a patois used by the less-educated.
+Du Toit, however, regarded Afrikaans as a symbol of Afrikaner nationalism.

-In the early 1870s two Dutch schoolteachers, Arnoldus Pannevis and C.P.
-Hoogenhout made a number of pleas in De Zuid-Afrikaan newspaper that, for the benefit of the Cape Coloured community and also for the lesser-educated Afrikaner community, the Bible should be translated into Afrikaans.
-In 1874, Pannevis addressed his concerns to the British and Foreign Bible Society while Du Toit's articles in De Zuid-Afrikaan added support to Pannevis and Hoogenhout.
+In the early 1870s, two Dutch schoolteachers, Arnoldus Pannevis and C.P.
+Hoogenhout, made a number of pleas in De Zuid-Afrikaan newspaper that, for the benefit of the Cape Coloured community and the lesser-educated Afrikaner community, the Bible should be translated into Afrikaans.
+In 1874, Pannevis addressed his concerns to the British and Foreign Bible Society, while Du Toit's articles in De Zuid-Afrikaan supported Pannevis and Hoogenhout.

-On 14 August 1875, Hoogenhout, Du Toit and others established the Genootskap van Regte Afrikaners (Society of True Afrikaners) which has as its objectives the promotion of the Afrikaans language, nation and country.
-Initially this was to be achieved by the publication of a monthly journal and as soon as was possible, a dictionary and grammatical rules (spraakkuns).
+On 14 August 1875, Hoogenhout, Du Toit, and others established the Genootskap van Regte Afrikaners (Society of True Afrikaners, GRA) with the objective of promoting the Afrikaans language, nation, and country.
+Initially, this was to be achieved by publishing a monthly journal and, as soon as possible, a dictionary and grammatical rules guideline (spraakkuns).
 Du Toit was elected president of the association and within a year had compiled a set of grammatical rules.

-In 1876, he launched the first Afrikaans language newspaper Die Afrikaanse Patriot.
-Initially the paper, a monthly publication, had 50 subscribers, in its second year of publication 400 and by 1881 3000 subscribers, having in 1877 become a weekly publication.
+In 1876, he launched the first Afrikaans-language newspaper Die Afrikaanse Patriot.
+Initially a monthly publication, it had 50 subscribers; in its second year, 400; and by 1881, 3,000 subscribers, becoming a weekly publication in 1877.
 Although Du Toit could not openly control Die Afrikaanse Patriot without the consent of his church council, he was the driving force behind the paper, while his brother D.F. du Toit (known as Oom Lokomotief) was officially the paper's editor.

-The British annexation of the Transvaal in 1877 caused considerable anger among the Dutch community in all of Southern Africa.
-Die Afrikaanse Patriot published a scathing attack and Du Toit proposed a boycott of British goods and services, and in October 1880 Die Patriot argued that the time had come for decisive action-—many Transvaal leaders state that this was the trigger for the start of the First Boer War which led, in 1881, to the Transvaal regaining its independence.
+The British annexation of the Transvaal in 1877 caused considerable anger among the Dutch community throughout Southern Africa.
+Die Afrikaanse Patriot published a scathing attack, and Du Toit proposed a boycott of British goods and services.
+In October 1880, Die Patriot argued that the time had come for decisive action—many Transvaal leaders state that this was the trigger for the First Boer War, which led to the Transvaal regaining its independence in 1881.

 In 1879, Du Toit proposed the formation of the Afrikaner Bond, an anti-British organisation in which all Afrikaners could feel at home.
 Die Patriot urged a boycott of British products.
-Jan Hofmeyr, who had founded the Zuidafrikaansche Boeren Beschermings Vereeniging (South African Farmers' Protection Association) as a vehicle of protest against a proposed excise duty on wine agreed to merge the two organisations and by skilful manoeuvring gained control of the merged organization.
+Jan Hofmeyr, who had founded the Zuidafrikaansche Boeren Beschermings Vereeniging (South African Farmers' Protection Association) as a vehicle of protest against a proposed excise duty on wine, agreed to merge the two organisations and, through skilful manoeuvring, gained control of the merged organisation.